Gravitational waves from eccentric binary neutron star mergers: Systematic biases and inadequacy of quasicircular templates: Results

-The \acp{pe} relative to injections with Gaussian noise are generally consistent with the zero-noise ones, as reported in Table~\ref{tab:inject:alig}.
-For $e=0$ and $e=0.01$ all the recovered values are coherent with our injections, except the chirp mass in the eccentric case, since the eccentricity is taken into account in $\Mecc$ (Eq.~\eqref{eq:mchirp-ecc}).
+The \acp{pe} relative to injections with Gaussian noise are generally consistent with the zero noise ones, as reported in Table~\ref{tab:inject:alig}.
+For $e=0$ and $e=0.01$, all the recovered values are coherent with our injections, except the chirp mass in the eccentric case, since the eccentricity is taken into account in $\Mecc$ [Eq.~\eqref{eq:mchirp-ecc}].
 At higher eccentricities $e\gtrsim0.05$ the mass ratio is railing against the prior and the chirp mass is larger than the injected value, but smaller than what is expected from Eq.~\eqref{eq:mchirp-ecc}.
-The effective spins are not compatible with the non-spinning injected values, as a compensation of the eccentricity, which is not considered in our recovery model with the quasi-circular template.
-As the eccentricity increases, the values of the tidal polarizability parameters are incompatible with the injected ones and we notice a loss in the \ac{snr}, similar to the zero-noise case.
+The effective spins are not compatible with the nonspinning injected values, as a compensation of the eccentricity, which is not considered in our recovery model with the quasicircular template.
+As the eccentricity increases, the values of the tidal polarizability parameters are incompatible with the injected ones and we notice a loss in the \ac{snr}, similar to the zero noise case.

-\subsection{Spin Precession}
+\subsection{Spin precession}

-In this subsection we discuss the results obtained when inference is performed with quasi-circular precessing waveforms.
-The results are collected in Tab.~\ref{tab:inject:prec}.
-Since in the previous subsection we observed that the Gaussian noise cases are similar to the zero-noise ones, we present here only the zero-noise \acp{pe}.
+In this subsection we discuss the results obtained when inference is performed with quasicircular precessing waveforms.
+The results are collected in Table~\ref{tab:inject:prec}.
+Since in the previous subsection we observed that the Gaussian noise cases are similar to the zero noise ones, we present here only the zero noise \acp{pe}.

+In the cases of zero and low eccentricity, the posterior distributions are compatible with the injected values for all the parameters.
+As the eccentricity increases, instead, we start observing the failure of the quasicircular template in recovering eccentric signals.

 Figure~\ref{fig:corner:p_Mc} shows the posterior distributions of chirp masses and mass ratios for $D_L = 40,\,100\,{\rm Mpc}$.
-As in the aligned case we note that the chirp mass posteriors are shifted to larger values as the eccentricity increases and the values are compatible with $\Mecc$ (Eq.\eqref{eq:mchirp-ecc}) for $e \lesssim 0.05$.
+As in the aligned case we note that the chirp mass posteriors are shifted to larger values as the eccentricity increases and the values are compatible with $\Mecc$ [Eq.\eqref{eq:mchirp-ecc}] for $e \lesssim 0.05$.

 The mass ratio has again the most significant bias for the eccentric \acp{bns}, as shown in Fig.~\ref{fig:corner:p_Mc}.
 For the smallest luminosity distance ($D_L = 40\,{\rm Mpc}$) and $e\gtrsim0.05$, we obtain values of the mass ratio $\gtrsim9$.
-For the largest luminosity distance, \ie~the smaller \ac{snr}, the injected values are instead compatible with the recovered ones within the $90\%$ \ac{ci}, meaning that there is a threshold \ac{snr} from which we start observing the biases.
+For the largest luminosity distance, \ie,~the smaller \ac{snr}, the injected values are instead compatible with the recovered ones within the $90\%$ \ac{ci}, meaning that there is a threshold \ac{snr} from which we start observing the biases.